Scale model documentation the right way for AI governance

 Avoid common mistakes when documenting complex modeling systems

 Documentation is considered the bane of corporate existence by some.
 For others, a great documentation system makes their organized minds super happy.
-In a few instances missing documentation can be a minor inconvenience - in others, missing a digital paper trail and/or knowledge base can have negative economic impact on the business or customer experience.
-This is the impetus for the question many business leaders are asking today: how do we scale our documentation methods and processes for AI and complex modeling systems?
+Sometimes missing documentation can be a small problem.
+But in other cases, missing a digital paper trail or knowledge base can have bad economic effects on the business or customer experience.
+This is why many business leaders are asking today: how do we scale our model documentation methods and processes for AI and complex modeling systems?

 A secondary question, that may or may not be top of mind - but should be: how do we scale documentation in a way that is enabling for teams across the enterprise?